slingman/blog/_posts/2021-10-23-celebrations.md

     color:#fff;
   }
 </style>
 Our wedding anniversaries are exactly 1 week apart and this is our 18th year.
 I think we've been celebrating together every year for at least the past 10 years.
 Pretty amazing friendship we have with these two.
 Appreciate you!
+Happy anniversay!

 Cassava.
 San Francisco.
 <p class="post-img-wrap">